-The first obvious difference is location; students have gone from campus-based learning to learning from home.
+The first noticeable difference is location; students have gone from campus-based learning to learning from home.

-Home is a great place.
-For most children, home is where they can relax, play and be themselves.
-School, on the other hand, is a place to learn.
-It is where children do work, challenge themselves and follow the instructions of their teachers.
+Home is where most children can relax, play and be themselves.
+On the other hand, school is a place to learn, where children work, challenge themselves and follow rules.

-So what happens when these two concepts blur?
-Suddenly children are expected to transfer their school skills to home.
+So, what happens when these two concepts blur?
+Suddenly, children are expected to transfer their school skills to home.
 This is undoubtedly difficult, particularly for younger children who rarely need to take schoolwork back home.
-For older children who have establish a routine of studying and doing homework at home, making this transition is not so difficult.
+For older children who have established a routine of studying and doing homework at home, making this transition is not so difficult.
 But could you imagine being told to go on holiday and, instead of relaxing, expected to engage in your daily work?
 Many of us would struggle.
 Children are no exception.
-Children are finding the change in space and demands conflicting.
-This makes attending to online lessons as one would in class difficult.
+They are finding the change in space and demands conflicting.
+This makes attending online lessons as one would in class difficult.
 It is also important to remember that with this change in space also comes differences in distractions.

-Whether at school or at home, all children are prone to distractions.
-Just because your child is getting distracted by Facebook at home does not mean they were never getting distracted at school.
-The issue is not just that the use of computers provides distractions, it is the increase in the number of distractions available paired with the lack of monitoring at home that is the bigger issue.
-Opening that cheeky tab to read about Minecraft, logon to Roblox or scroll through social media would have been interrupted at school.
-Usually, teachers can spot this distraction following the wandering eye of their students or change in facial expression.
-However, at home, teachers can not check what’s on the screen.
-Keeping an eye on 25+ kids with one scan and teaching online is nearly impossible, hence the opportunity to be distracted for prolonged periods is higher.
-And even worse, distractions aren’t just on computers, many kids have access to their phones, tablets, Nintendo Switches and other game consoles.
-Lots of options means multiple distractions on the go.
-On top of that, students are missing their classmates and can become distracted by their desire to socialise online with their peers.
+Whether at school or home, all children are prone to distractions.
+Just because your child is getting distracted by Minecraft at home does not mean they never got distracted at school.
+The issue is not just that the use of computers provides distractions, it is also the increase in the number of distractions available paired with the lack of monitoring at home.
+Opening that cheeky tab to watch YouTube, logging on to Roblox or scrolling through social media would have been interrupted at school.
+Usually, teachers can spot this distraction following the wandering eye of their students or changes in facial expression.
+However, at home, teachers cannot check what’s on screens.
+Keeping an eye on 25+ kids with one scan and teaching online is nearly impossible, hence the increased distraction for prolonged periods.
+And even worse, distractions aren’t just on computers.
+Many kids can access their phones, tablets, and game consoles at home.
+Lots of options mean multiple distractions on the go.
+Let’s also not forget that many of your children’s go-to distractions are rooted in social interaction.
+Students are missing their classmates and can become distracted by their desire to socialise online with their peers.

-It is obvious that through online learning there is a huge loss of social contact.
+It was evident that through online learning there is a huge loss of social contact.
 But we are not just talking about chatting with peers.
-There is also a loss of teacher to student social interactions.
-This can be particularly difficult for students who have become accustomed to their teachers’ presence.
-Whether they look to their teacher for reassurance, encouragement or redirection, this contact is lost.
-For children who are naturally more reserved students, the presence of a teacher can encourage the child to take risks and take part in class discussions.
-This of course boosts self-confidence, a sense of belonging and encourages learning.
+There is also a loss of teacher-to-student social interaction.
+This can be particularly difficult for students accustomed to their teachers’ presence.
+This contact is lost if they look to their teacher for reassurance, encouragement or redirection.
+For children who are naturally more reserved, the presence of a teacher can encourage the child to take risks and take part in class discussions.
+This of course boosts self-confidence a sense of belonging and encourages learning.
 Without this, some children may disengage and become unmotivated.
 The change in the social dynamics of online learning means some children may struggle to adapt whilst others thrive.
-It all comes down to the sudden change in behavioural patterns, social expectations and routine.
-One such change is the change in teacher.
+It all comes down to sudden behavioural patterns, social expectations, and routine changes.
+One such change is the change in teachers.

 4. Parental Role

-Parents have now suddenly found themselves taking on the role of teacher, teaching assistance and school principal all at once.
+Parents have now suddenly found themselves taking on the roles of teacher, teaching assistant and school principal all at once.
 Roles that many parents are not accustomed to taking on.
 Particularly for those with children in primary years, the parental role in online learning weighs heavily.
 Parents are often required to monitor their kids, guide them through their work and assist in the teaching.
-This is an incredibly difficult task and parents are finding themselves burning out from juggling all these roles.
-But, it is not only the parents who are struggling to adjust to this change, the children struggle too.
-It is difficult for a child to suddenly find their parents roaming the halls of school and acting as a teacher.
-The parent-to-child relationship differs greatly when compared to the teacher-to-child relationship.
-This difference lays in expectations, communication styles, discipline and behavioural patterns.
-Children have set expectation of their parental relationships.
-Suddenly having your mum sit next to you, helping you write your report is not easy.
-Children are more likely to rebel, be noncompliant and test their parent's new role as it is so unfamiliar.
-On top of this, some children may struggle to keep up with parental expectations and can be come shy and self-conscious.
-This often leads to frustrated parents which can build tension in the relationship.
-So don’t be surprised when your child suddenly becomes extra defiant or is slower to complete work you ask of them.
-Be sure to give your child positive support, space to make mistakes and opportunities to problem solve.
+This is an incredibly difficult task and parents are burnt out from juggling all these roles.
+But it is not only the parents struggling to adjust to this change; the children struggle too.
+It is difficult for a child to suddenly find their parents roaming the halls and acting as teachers.
+The parent-to-child relationship differs significantly when compared to the teacher-to-child relationship.
+This difference involves expectations, communication styles, discipline, and behavioural patterns.

 5. Skill Demand